 At the risk of sounding overly cautious, one does need to be careful in the garden.
 There are pits to sidestep, rakes to avoid tripping over, thorns to expertly walk around, and piles of mushy leaves to jump over.

-Vinegar, it should not be too hard to presume, is not suitable for plants.
+It should not be too hard to presume that vinegar is not suitable for plants.
 A standard reagent is used in minute quantities to boost plant growth( only certain kinds).
 It is not unlikely that an unsuspecting gardener might one day employ the acidic liquid too liberally.

 Word of advice?
 Don’t.